 It is best to get an assessment at the earliest age possible.
 Though parents may notice differences in toddlers, Developmental Dyspraxia (Developmental Co-ordination Disorder) is rarely diagnosed before the age of 5.
 Ideally, a multi-disciplinary team at your local Child Development Centre will do this.

-Take the QUIZ to see if your child may have Dyspraxia.
+Look at the symptom checklist to see if your child may have Dyspraxia.
 Contact your GP if you are concerned and get a referral to a Child Development Centre.

 - Was your child born prematurely or was it a difficult birth?